 .style-2 { background-color: chartreuse; }

-The component takes a string and wrap each character into a <span> with the class style-xxx from the CSS file:
+The component takes a string and wraps each character in a <span> with the class style-xxx from the CSS file:

 Razor